Radamel Falcao: Personal life

 Falcao is a second generation footballer; his father, Radamel García, played professionally as a defender in Colombia and Venezuela, and moved to the latter country with the family when Falcao was five.
 García died on 3 January 2019, aged 61, due to cardiac arrest while playing tennis.
 In 2021, when Falcao joined Rayo Vallecano he chose the jersey number 3, same jersey number his father played with, to honour him.
 When Falcao was in Venezuela, he played baseball, the country's most popular sport.
 However, when the family returned to Colombia in 1995, Falcao turned his attention back to football.
 Falcao also has two younger sisters.

 His name derives from the 1980s Brazil national team, Internacional and Roma legend Paulo Roberto Falcão, as a tribute from his father, Radamel García.
 Despite being named Radamel, he prefers to use his middle name in interviews.
 His nickname, "El Tigre" (Spanish for "The Tiger"), was given by Gonzalo Ludueña, his then-teammate at River Plate.
 Falcao scored two goals in a match versus Huracán, and the man of the match trophy he later won had a tiger on it, so Ludueña began to call him "El Tigre".
 Falcao has been married to Argentine singer and model Lorelei Tarón since December 2007.
 In early 2013, it was revealed that Falcao was expecting his first child with her.
-Dominique García Tarón was born on 13 August 2013, at the Princess Grace Hospital in La Colle, Monaco.
-His second daughter, Desirée García Tarón, was born in February 2015.
-His third daughter, Annette García Tarón, was born in August 2017.
+The girl was born on 13 August 2013, at the Princess Grace Hospital in La Colle, Monaco.
+His second daughter was born in February 2015.
+His third daughter was born in August 2017.
 In December 2018, Falcao remarried his wife.
 In March 2020, both Falcao and Lorelei revealed that they were expecting their fourth child on social media.
-Their first son and fourth child, Jedediah García Tarón, was born in September 2020.
-In July 2023, Falcao and Lorelei had their 5th child named Heaven García Tarón.
+Their first son and fourth child was born in September 2020.
+In July 2023, Falcao and Lorelei had their fifth child.
 Due to his wife's Polish ancestry, his children also hold Polish passports, thanks to Monaco teammate Kamil Glik, who helped with the process.
 Falcao is a devout Christian, and Gonzalo Ludueña said about his faith that, "We hid from Falcao because he would look for us in every room to take us to church on Sunday, our free day."